Home > Blog > What does PCB Mean: PCB Functions and Designing 2022

 What Does PCB Stand for?

-It is a system of conductive patterns located in the volume and on the surface of the dielectric base, interconnected in accordance with the circuit diagram.
+Essentially, a PCB is a system of conductive patterns located in the volume and on the surface of a dielectric base, interconnected by the circuit diagram.

 PCB Functions